yashv28/Reinforcement-Learning/README.md

 **Maze**

 <img src="./images/maze.png" alt="drawing" width="100"/>
 The first part of this project is to solve Maze problem and find optimal policy for each state and optimal Q-values (action values) for each state-action pair.
 “S” is the starting position and “G” is the goal position.
 There are three flags located at “F” and the goal of a learning agent is to collect the flags and escape the maze through the goal state as soon as possible.
-The total number of states are 112 and the total number of actions are 4 `(UP, DOWN, LEFT, RIGHT)`.
+The total number of states are 112 and the total number of actions are:
+`(UP, DOWN, LEFT, RIGHT)`

 **MountainCar-v0**